 We are persuaded that potential DG customers, project developers, and system installers would benefit from additional time to prepare for and become educated about the transition from the current net metering program to the new net metering tariff provisions.
 We therefore approve a September 1, 2017, effective date for the new net metering tariff, such that any customers with DG projects receiving a utility net metering capacity allocation on or after that date (and any DG projects queued prior to that date in excess of the applicable statutory cap set forth in RSA 362-A:9, I) will be subject to the new net metering tariff provisions once the utility is capable of implementing those new provisions.
-If a utility is not capable of billing or crediting under the new net metering tariff rates until such time as the utility is capable of implementing the new net metering tariff provisions.
+If a utility is not capable of billing or crediting under the new net metering tariff as of the approved effective date, then DG projects will be billed and credited under the current standard net metering tariff rates until such time as the utility is capable of implementing the new net metering tariff provisions.
 Each utility should provide at least 30 days advance notice to its customers of the implementation date upon which billing and crediting under the new net metering tariff will commence.